Jay-Deeee/transaction-management-app/README.md

 # 📊 Transaction Management Application

 This is a simple full-stack application to manage and track transactions.
-It uses a Ruby on Rails API backend and a React.js frontend.
+It uses Ruby on Rails-API for backend and React.js(Vive) for frontend.
 Transactions are stored in a `.csv` file.

 ### 🛠 Features